danoventa/CrackingTheCodingInterview/src/README.md

-nteract is an [Electron app](https://github.com/atom/electron) that runs on your desktop, which means that some code is intended to run in a main thread (native OS X menus, etc.) while the rest goes in rendering threads (browser).
+nteract is an [Electron app](https://github.com/atom/electron) that runs on your desktop, which means that some code is intended to run in a main thread (native macOS menus, etc.) while the rest goes in rendering threads (browser).

 > In Electron, GUI-related modules (such as dialog, menu etc.) are only available in the main process, not in the renderer process.